 5. Sign the petition.
 Take the opportunity to tell policy makers that afterschool programs play an essential role in your community by collecting signatures for the afterschool petition.
 To collect signatures, either print out the petition or direct attendees to our website.
 See our Celebrate Youth & Parent Voices event idea page to learn more.

 6. Healthy snacks.
 Lights On Afterschool provides a great opportunity to teach kids about nutrition and healthy eating while they enjoy a meal.
 Make sure your menu complies with the USDA meal patterns, and encourage attendees to take the No Kid Hungry pledge.
 Visit or Celebrate Health & Wellness event idea page for more information on keeping kids nourished—at a Lights On Afterschool event or all year round.

 7. Try coding.
 If your program has access to computers or tablets, Code.org offers a number of free online games for kids to start learning the basics of coding at a Lights On event.
 Also see our Celebrate Afterschool STEM event ideas page.

 8. Teach creativity.
 The Creativity Catapult offers a number of expert-designed activities to boost creativity in children—from simple drawing exercises to more elaborate construction projects.

 9. Go green.
 Use your Lights On Afterschool event to teach your kids and community about sustainability.
-Go paperless, host an interactive recycling demonstration, or check out the number of environmental education resources for educators collected by the Afterschool Alliance.
+Go paperless, host an interactive recycling demonstration, or check out the PLUM LANDING Explore Outdoors Toolkit for fun one-hour ecology activities perfect for afterschool.
 Visit our Celebrate Afterschool STEM event idea page to learn more.

 10. Get inspired.
 Still not sure how to celebrate Lights On Afterschool this year?
 Visit our new Event Ideas & Activities database, where you can filter event ideas by category, planning time required and level of difficulty.